7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 # Create a Column Chart from $event
 $table | where isnotempty($event) | summarize event_count=count() by $event | top 10 by event_count | render columnchart
 ```

+- Automate remote network monitoring with packet capture - from triggering alerts
+	-  `Network Watcher -> PAcket capture`
+- Network Security Group Flow Logs (NSG Flow Logs) for network traffic pattern collection
+- Diagnose VPN issues
+	- `Network Watcher -> VPN troubleshoot
+- Visual Network Typology
+	- `Network Watcher -> Topology`
+- Connection Troubleshoot -  suite of networking tools and capabilities to3 troubleshoots network performance and connectivity issues in Azure.
+	 - `Network Watcher -> Connection troubleshoot`
+- Verify IP flow -  IP Flow Verify quickly diagnose connectivity issues from or to the internet and from or to the on-premises environment.
+	- `Network Watcher -> Ip flow verify`
+- Next Hop - determine if traffic is being directed to the intended destination by showing the next hop'
+	- `Network Watcher -> Next Hop`

 ## AzCopy